-The Motukarara Conservation Nursery is located within the Waihora Domain at Motukarara.
-The nursery is signposted from the Christchurch-Akaroa Highway (SH 75), 30 kilometres from the centre of Christchurch.
+The nursery is located within the Waihora Domain at Motukarara.
+It is signposted from the Christchurch-Akaroa Highway (SH75), 30 km from the centre of Christchurch.

-The nursery is open Monday to Friday 8am - 4pm.
+It is open Monday to Friday 8 am – 4 pm.

-It is also open on Saturdays from 10am - 3pm during the key planting seasons of Autumn (May) and Spring (September)
+It is open on Saturdays from 10 am – 3 pm during the key planting seasons of Autumn (May) and Spring (September)

 The display garden in front of the nursery is open 24 hours and is planted with representative plantings of local plant associations found in wetlands, coastal areas and Banks Peninsula.
 It also has a collection of threatened plants and plants of cultural significance.